Our Saints in Circulation

 He continues, “At their passing, these durable saints have signed the air not so much with fanfare as grace.
 The ledgers of their lives are long in matters of generosity, self-giving, and trust; more measured in the realm of acquisition and possessions; and slimmest of all in regard to recognition and self-promotion.
 In other words, over a lifetime they seem to have needed little and offered much.”

-We give thanks to God for the saints in our lives who have blessed us with their love, their authentic goodness, their kindness, their compassion, and given us an example of sterling faith.
-We learn from our durable saints that the most valuable inheritance we leave to those we love is the essence of ourselves.
+As we observe All Saints Day on November 1, we pause to honor not only the saints of the Church, but also to thank God for the saints of our life.
+We learn from our durable saints that the most valuable inheritance we leave to those we love is the essence of who we are - our love, authentic goodness, kindness, compassion, and our living example of sterling faith.
 The endowments of our spirit will always be present to those we love who, for a while, will grieve.
-Yet in Revelation 21, verse 4 we are assured that, “He will wipe every tear from their eyes.
+Yet we are assured in Revelation 21 verse 4, “He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”

 Through the eternal, everlasting presence of God, both in life and in death we are saints in circulation.